Rugby league: Todd Payten turns down fulltime head coaching role with Warriors

-New Zealand Warriors interim head coach Todd Payten has revealed he was offered the job on a fulltime basis, but turned the offer down.
+New Zealand Warriors interim head coach Todd Payten revealed the main reason why he turned down a fulltime role at the club but also hinted at 'issues' behind the rejection.

-Payten, who took over from Stephen Kearney a little over a month ago after Kearney was fired six games through the NRL season, looked the likely candidate to land the role fulltime, but tonight revealed he had to turn it down for family reasons.
+Payten, who took over from Stephen Kearney a little over a month ago after Kearney was fired six games through the NRL season, looked the likely candidate to land the role fulltime, but last night revealed he had to turn it down for family reasons.

 "My wife's father just started chemotherapy," he told NRL 360.